WebCabin/wcDocker/README.md

 wcDocker (Web Cabin Docker) is a page layout framework that gives you dynamic docking windows.
-Windows can float on their own or be docked; docking can be on either side, the bottom, or even nested within each other.
-All windows can be moved, resized, removed, and created at will by the user.
-This project is currently under development by Jeff Houde (lochemage@gmail.com).  wcDocker requires the JQuery library, currently developed under 2.1.1 although much earlier versions should work fine.
+Windows can float on their own or be docked on any side of any other window.
+All windows can be moved, resized, removed, and created at will by the user (unless otherwise restricted).
+This project is currently under development by Jeff Houde (lochemage@gmail.com).  wcDocker requires the JQuery library, currently developed using version 2.1.1 although earlier versions should work as well.

 For a currently working demo, try it here [http://arpg.webcabin.org/test](http://arpg.webcabin.org/test)

 ### The following features are supported currently: ###

-* Windows can be docked to either side, the bottom, or nested within each other.
+* Windows can be docked to any side of any other window.
 * Windows can be detached from a dock position and float on their own.
 * Windows can be resized.
 * Windows can be closed via close button.